 Al Qaeda swam into our collective consciousness once again, after the organisation claimed to have kidnapped a 70-year-old American aid worker in Pakistan.
 Apart from a great many tweets expressing anger though, were some that saw things a little differently.

 Edmarcopolo, for instance, commented: 'American homes destroyed by Al Qaeda last year = 0.
 Destroyed by banks = 1,200,000.

 Who are the real terrorists?'
 Lois Weiss asked: 'How can you "like" a story about a 70-year-old being kidnapped by Al Qaeda?
 Social media needs a "hate this is happening" button.'
 Also, this, from Matt Bowman: 'Grandparents on Twitter pose a larger threat than Al Qaeda.'

-The original item Silk Smitha, ill-starred siren of the South Indian film industry, clogged timelines in the wake of the Vidya Balan film reportedly based on her life.
+Silk Smitha, ill-starred siren of the South Indian film industry, clogged timelines in the wake of the Vidya Balan film reportedly based on her life.

 A certain Mayur wasn't happy: 'Did Silk Smitha really deserve a biopic?
 That too in Bollywood?
 What were her achievements anyway?
 The Dirty Picture is an excuse to titillate viewers.'

 Sameer Mathad agreed: 'One thing that's puzzling me is how Indian filmmakers didn't find any interesting personality to make a biopic on.'